 The public transport OV-chipcard

-The OV-chipcard is an electronic form of payment for travel on all public transport vehicles, which since June 1, 2010 has been introduced as an exclusive ticket form in Amsterdam.
+The OV-chipcard is an electronic form of payment for travel on all public transport vehicles, which is an exclusive ticket form in Amsterdam and since summer of 2014 chip-card is also the only possible form of payment on all train communication in the country run by NS - Nederlandse Spoorwegen (Dutch Railways).
+You may now travel through the public transport in the whole country with one charge card.
 A credit card size OV-chpicard carries a memory chip, which registers your credit and deducts the cost of each journey from it.

 Chip-in and chip-out

 Entering the tram, train or a bus you have to flash your card in front of the special sensor placed inside the vehicle at the door (so called chipping-in), leaving you flash it again (chipping-out) and the cost of your journey is deducted automatically from your card.

 If you forget to chip-out the card exiting the vehicle, the system will charge you the maximum charge of €4.

 The OV-chipcards system

 Amsterdam residents use personal OV-chipcards.
 For a visitor an anonymous OV-chipcard, which can be purchased in many supermarkets, press shops and GVB offices, is a better choice.
 It costs € 7,50 and it is valid for 5 years, but it carries no credit.
 To travel you have to download the credit at special machines located at the stations and at the entry of many supermarkets.

 To travel on trains you will have to set on your card which class you intend to travel.
 This setting may be changed on the train station with a special vending machine.
 You don't need any additional setting to travel by bus or tram in other cities in the Netherlands.

 Tourist best choice